 Provincial Attestation Letter

-To enhance the integrity of the international student system in Canada, Immigration Refugees and Citizenship Canada (IRCC) announced on January 22, 2024 that a provincial attestation letter (PAL) would be required for most new study permit applications.
-New rules for 2025 PALs are in effect from January 22, 2025.
+To enhance the integrity of the international student system in Canada, Immigration Refugees and Citizenship Canada (IRCC) now requires a provincial attestation letter (PAL) for most study permit applications.
+PAL rules and exemptions are based on the year a PAL is issued.

 Key Information